lifedox/granular-configuration-language/doc-spec/getting_started.md

 )
 ```

-- Comments:
 - `env_location_var_name` specifies an optional environment variable that contains a comma-separated list of file paths.
   - Paths from the environment variable are appended to the end of list of explicit paths.
   - The environment variable is read at import time.

 ### Framework that only uses shared configuration files and does schema validation